Building Profitable Relationships, Rule 1

 Let me explain the law of 250.
 If you ask someone how many people they would like to invite to their wedding on average the answer is 250.
 This is because on average everyone knows 250 other people.
 Those 250 are part of their personal referral network.

 These relationships include family, friends, co-workers, business associates and a whole host of other people.
-If you want to be referred to or do business with this network, you have to earn the right by building the relationship.
+If you want to be referred to or do business with this network, you have to earn the right by building relationships.
 People will not share their contacts unless you’re deserving; just providing a good product or service is only the first step, not the last.

 If you’re still talking about what wonderful service you give your clients or your fantastic products or opportunity, you’re preaching to the wrong audience.
 I am always amazed at business owners and professionals who talk about their fantastic service but never communicate with their “customer” after the sale or at best put them on some lame e-mailed newsletter service which gets caught in the spam filter and never read.